Last updated on August 21st, 2019

 How Much Do Cosmetic Dentures Cost?

 This can vary wildly depending on the type of denture you choose.
-Cosmetic dentures cost anywhere from a few hundred to a few thousand dollars.

 Simple partial dentures are the cheapest, for fairly obvious reasons — they aren’t as large or complex.

 Implant-supported dentures are significantly more expensive than either option, as implants are a complicated and costly procedure.
 However, the payoff is that they are more secure, more natural feeling, and typically last longer than the alternatives.

 If you think you might need dentures, or simply want to discuss the option with a dentist, contact us today.

 INFOGRAPHIC: Advantages and Disadvantages of Cosmetic Dentures

 Check out this useful infographic(Click to Zoom) and share it with friends